gtribello/plumed-thoughts/Tasks.md

 Notice that when we call `runTask` within this loop this calls every method that requires the matrix elements.
 In our example above, there will be a call to the runTask method in cc1 after each element of the c1 matrix is computed so that we can calculate the matrix vector product.

 Notice, also, however, that PLUMED is clever enough to know that cc2 should not be called when we run over the elements of the c1 matrix.
+The blue subgragraphs indicate the actions that PLUMED will run over when it works through the various elements in each column of the matrix.

 ## Conclusion